Knit Stitches: 66 Recommended Stitch Patterns & Knitting Videos

 Using two stitches, it’s often used as a background for complex designs, colorwork items, or motifs.
 Simple hats are quick to knit up using stockinette stitch, particularly when knitting in the round.

-• Method For The Stockinette Stitch
+• Method For The Stockinette Stitch knitted flat (not in the round)

 • Knit one row, purl the next row, repeat until you reach your desired length.